Mentored Community Engagement Experience (Second Requirement)

 - Involve significant, direct interaction between you and your community partner

 - Include reflection on communication, collaboration, and partnering skills with a mentor

 - Include critical feedback from the community partner about your collaborative work together

-In addition, students are expected to critically reflect on their experience with their community partners and gather feedback from them.
-This critical feedback may take different forms depending on the circumstances, and should also be included in the written engagement portfolio.
-The program coordinator will furnish past examples of activity logs and community partner feedback to interested students.
+Students are expected to critically reflect on their experience with their community partners and mentors.
+This critical and constructive feedback may take different forms depending on the circumstances, and should be included in the written engagement portfolio.